Know The Right and Wrong Ways to Best Utilize Helpful eCommerce KPIs?

 Organic social refers to any activity on social media that doesn’t include a paid promotion.
 What’s great about this initiative is that it’s free marketing.
 You can develop free social media campaigns using custom hashtags, driving traffic to your account and website.

-A successful social campaign for a direct-to-consumer (DTC) brand will incorporate organic and paid social strategies.
+successful social campaign for a direct-to-consumer (DTC) brand will incorporate organic and paid social strategies.
 Build up your community with organic social initiatives.
 Use your paid social ads to solidify your brand and reach additional consumers.

 On-site content marketing refers to valuable content that you create on your website or other social channels for your customers.
 This can include: